appfoundry/react-native-multi-language-sample/README.md

 ```
 After adding these translations, we can delete the remaining code in the I18n.js template file.
 > That remaining code (a _switch_ based on the locale) does almost the same as the translations object we just defined, the difference being the remaining code would require the one translation file of the device’s language (if available).
 When we would want to switch the language in our app we would have to import translations at that moment, and our code would become a mess.
-With the translations object, we can keep things clear and the configuration in one place.
+With the translations object we can keep things clear, keep the configuration in one place and have the translations ready to use.

 ## Language as a user-specific setting